 You won the garter fair and square, so it is technically your right to keep the it after you catch it.
 You can try your luck as the next person to get married!

 You could give the garter to a friend or family member, which is a nice gesture if the bride was a family member, herself, making the garter a little family heirloom.

 Get Silly & Loose It

-As the modern and unique garter designer that I am, I'm going to advise on option #1, but all of the other suggestions have their place too!
+As the modern garter designer that I am, I'm going to advise on the option where you give it back to the bride, but all of the other suggestions have their place too!

 Remember, you can shop for blue, vintage, classic and modern garter heirlooms anytime in my garter shop or get in touch with me at firstname.lastname@example.org for information on custom designing a garter just for you!